The technology in the oil sector has exploded during the past 40 years. In this period, the number of drilling units increased from one to around 745.

 You could only power these steam engines either by coal or wood, but coal became the most preferred fuel to massive industrialization development.

-With the dawn of the 20th century, new technologies and environmental concerns resulted in another source shift from coal to oil.
+With the dawn of the 20th century, new technologies and environmental concerns resulted in another source shift from coal to oil, and a new emphasis on corporate ESG transparency.

 Oil is extracted using various methods based on location and geology.
 The most common methods of extracting oil include unconventional and conventional.
 You cannot recover unconventional oil using pumping methods and conventional drilling.
 You will have to use advanced extraction methods, like in-situ development and oil sands mining.